Dev-Suri22/buildspace-projects/GPT3_Writer/en/Section_2/Lesson_1_Clone_repo_and_settle_on_idea.md

 To do so, just click “**Fork**” at the top and then clone the forked repo.
 This will fork the repo into your personal account which will make it easier to push code/deploy our project later.

-Also, drop a star on it as well if you’re feeling nice!
+Also, drop a star on it as well if you’re feeling nice!!

 ![Untitled](https://i.imgur.com/bTgmHpL.png)